The kanban methodology

-Kanban does the same for software teams.
-By matching the amount of work in progress to the team's capacity, kanban gives teams more flexible planning options, faster output, clear focus, and transparency throughout the development cycle.
+Agile software development teams today are able to leverage these same JIT principles by matching the amount of work in progress (WIP) to the team's capacity.
+This gives teams more flexible planning options, faster output, clearer focus, and transparency throughout the development cycle.

 In a kanban framework, it's the entire team's responsibility to ensure work is moving smoothly through the process.